gohugoio/hugo/content/en/methods/time/Format.md

 ---
 title: Format
-description: Returns a formatted time.Time value.
+description: Returns a textual representation of the time.Time value formatted according to the layout string.
 categories: []
 keywords: []
 action: